Merck/deepbgc/README.md

 # Show command help docs
 deepbgc pipeline --help

-# Detect and classify BGCs in mySequence.fa using DeepBGC algorithm and save the output to mySequence directory.
+# Detect and classify BGCs in mySequence.fa using DeepBGC detector.
 deepbgc pipeline mySequence.fa

+# Detect and classify BGCs in mySequence.fa using custom DeepBGC detector trained on your own data.
+deepbgc pipeline --detector path/to/myDetector.pkl mySequence.fa
 ```

-This will produce a directory with multiple files and a README.txt with file descriptions.
+This will produce a `mySequence` directory with multiple files and a README.txt with file descriptions.

+See [Train DeepBGC on your own data](#train-deepbgc-on-your-own-data) section below for more information about training a custom detector or classifier.

 #### Example output